microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md

 	https://<account>.visualstudio.com

-**2.** Connect to the VSO account project using Visual Studio.
+**2.** Connect to the VSTS account project using Visual Studio.

 ![](<media/25.jpg>)

-> **Talking Point:** For this lab we are using the VSO Git project.
+> **Talking Point:** For this lab we are using the VSTS Git project.
 The next couple of steps will allow you to add the PartUnlimited source to the Git master repository.

 **3.** Navigate to [https://github.com/Microsoft/PartsUnlimited/tree/aspnet45](https://github.com/Microsoft/PartsUnlimited/tree/aspnet45) and download the sample as a zip